 NOTE: The buttercream may look like curdled or runny after adding the butter.
 Keep mixing until it is completely smooth.

 For the Assembly:

 salted caramel sauce of choice

 - Slice cooled banana cakes in half, horizontally, to create four layers of cake.

 - Spread a layer of ganache on top of the bottom layer of cake.
-I prefer just a smear of ganache, as this cake gets rich fast.

 - Add a layer of buttercream on top of the ganache.